 If you speak to a member of our team, they could provide you with an estimated figure after listening to your unique circumstances.

 How do you prove soft tissue damage?

+As well as wondering ‘what is the average compensation for soft tissue injury in the UK?’ you might be looking for advice on evidence.
 To prove a soft-tissue injury, you would be required to attend a medical assessment.
 The professional conducting the assessment will examine your condition by performing an x-ray.
 The information documented from the evaluation will be placed in a report which can be used to value and support your claim.

 If at any point within this soft tissue injury claims guide you have become confused about the topics that were being discussed, then please do not hesitate to contact a member from our team.

 Our expert and friendly advisors are available to take your call 24 hours a day, 7 days a week.
 Our advisors can provide you with free legal advice of no obligation, so if you have any questions, please do not hesitate to call our free of charge phone line.

 If you wish to speak with an advisor, the number to call is 0800 073 8801.
 Alternately, you could submit an online form, and a member of our team will review your submission and be in touch to discuss your potential claim.

 We sincerely hope that this online guide about soft tissue injury claims has provided concise explanations about the different types of soft tissue injury compensation claims our solicitors, regulated by the Solicitors Regulation Authority, could handle.
 In addition to the information provided within the guide, we have supplied some additional materials that we believe could be of use.
 You can find the links and relevant information located down below.

 - Clinical Negligence Claims – click here to learn how we could assist you.

 - Misdiagnosis claims – click here to read our guide.